Westerline/SQL/README.md

 # SQL Tools Repository

 * This repository is a collection of tool-oriented Transact-SQL scripts.
 These tools are meant to perform one or two simple tasks.
 For more complex sequences, you can mix and match tools.
+* If parameterized input is appropriate, the tool or script is wrapped in a PowerShell script.
+All other tools are created as T-SQL scripts.

 ## Getting Started